ALX-KingKowa/alx-system_engineering-devops/0x02-shell_redirections/README.md

     7-file                 Write a shell script that creates a file

     8-cwd_state            Write a shell script that appends the output of a command to a file

+    9-duplicate_last_line  Write a script that duplicates the last line of the file